 - Satisfy New York State and university health requirements

-In addition, matriculated Cornell students must have no holds from their college, the Office of the Judicial Admininstrator, Cornell Health, or the bursar.
+In addition, matriculated Cornell students must have no holds from their college, the Office of Student Conduct and Community Standards, Cornell Health, or the bursar.

 Cornell does not permit retroactive registration and does not record courses or grades for unregistered persons.